 If the pump runs sporadically; the tank may be empty or there might be a leak in the system.
-If the city water is connected, the pump is not required.
-Be sure to turn the pump off when not in use.
+If the city water is connected, the pump is not required, and should be turned off.
 See additional information in the manufacturer's manual.